michaelwknott/michaelwknott.github.io/content/esd-project-05.md

 By passing `AbstractRepository[FitnessProfile]` in the class definition, the repository expects to work with objects of type `FitnessProfile`.
 The simple change from `Entity = TypeVar("Entity", FitnessProfile, Workout)` to `T = TypeVar("T")` provides the extensibility to create concrete repositories if new domain objects/entities are created without changing existing code.

-The following GitHub [issue](https://github.com/michaelwknott/esd/issues/15) outlines the progression in my though patterns and provides links to useful blog post that supported the above implementation of the Repository pattern.
+The following GitHub [issue](https://github.com/michaelwknott/esd/issues/15) outlines the progression in my thought patterns and provides links to useful blog post that supported the above implementation of the Repository pattern.